vriveraPeersyst/docs.xrplevm.org/pages/users/getting-started/install-keplr.md

 - **Keplr Security Tips**:
   - Always back up your mnemonic phrase in a secure location.
   - Be cautious when interacting with unknown websites or dApps.
-  - Regularly check your connected sites in Keplr and revoke access when not in use.
+  - Regularly check your connected sites in Keplr and revoke access when not in use.